A724 road: Blantyre and Hamilton

 From Peacock Cross, the A724 becomes Union Street, going over the Cadzow Burn and passing Hamilton Grammar School, then becomes Brandon Street where it ends close to Hamilton Bus Station and Hamilton Central railway station as part of the town centre's one-way system, eastbound lanes turning north as the B7071 (Leechlee Road) and westbound lanes joining from the A723 from the direction of Motherwell via Duke Street from the east and Portland Place to the south.
 The other lanes of the A723 act as the main route through south-eastern parts of Hamilton such as Eddlewood, eventually leaving the town on its way to Strathaven.

 Public transport

-The '267' bus service, one of the primary routes by the major operator in the region, First Glasgow, runs along most of the length of the A724 within South Lanarkshire, turning west onto the B768 Rutherglen Main Street at Richmond Park roundabout (within Glasgow it mainly follows the A730).
+The '267' bus service, one of the primary routes by the major operator in the region, First Glasgow, runs along most of the length of the A724 within South Lanarkshire, joining the B768 Rutherglen Main Street at Richmond Park roundabout (within Glasgow it mainly follows the A730).